 Accelerate.framework) contains interfaces for performing digital signal processing (DSP), linear algebra, and image-processing calculations.
 The advantage of using this framework over writing your own versions of these interfaces is that they are optimized for all of the hardware configurations present in iOS devices.
 Therefore, you can write your code once and be assured that it runs efficiently on all devices.

 For more information about the functions of the Accelerate framework, see Accelerate Framework Reference.

 Core Bluetooth Framework

 The Core Bluetooth framework (

-CoreBluetooth.framework) allows developers to interact specifically with Bluetooth Low-Energy ("LE") accessories.
-The Objective-C interfaces of this framework allow you to scan for LE accessories, connect and disconnect to ones you find, read and write attributes within a service, register for service and attribute change notifications, and much more.
+CoreBluetooth.framework) allows developers to interact specifically with Bluetooth low energy (LE) accessories.
+The Objective-C interfaces of this framework allow you to do the following:

-For more information about the interfaces of the Core Bluetooth framework, see Core Bluetooth Framework Reference.
+For more information about using the Core Bluetooth framework, see Core Bluetooth Programming Guide and Core Bluetooth Framework Reference.

 External Accessory Framework